 On the other hand, disreputable pet detectives will take your money and run … literally.
 In one case I was involved in, the owner of a missing elderly Rottweiler hired such a person to do a search.
 She started at the place the dog was last seen, a park where he was being walked, then proceeded to go for miles into town and down the Coastal highway on a wild goose chase.
 She insisted that her search dog was picking up the scent there, but that was highly unlikely as the dog was quite elderly and no one had seen him in town.

-Frustrated, the owner later called Mission Reunite and we referred him to a reputable pet detective who performed a (proper) search.
+Frustrated, the owner later was later referred to a reputable pet detective who performed a (proper) search.
 Sadly, she uncovered remains near the location where the dog went missing in the park.
 Based on the condition, the dog had likely wandered away from the pack and walker, had a seizure or some sort of medical event, and died that same day.
 It wasn’t what his loving owner wanted to hear, but at least it was the truth.

 If you’re going to hire a pet detective, first make sure the business is operating legally.
 In many states, if a pet detective is charging for services, a private investigator license is required, in addition to a business license and any other local requirements.
 Some would-be pet detectives get around this by saying they are a “volunteer” and asking for “donations.”
 Be aware that, unless the volunteer is representing a registered nonprofit organization and the money is going directly to the organization, it is not a donation, it is a fee for service.
 Also be aware that, while some volunteers with proper knowledge and experience can be very helpful, as in the recent case of Finding Minnie in Australia, others may give you inaccurate information and waste your time